Complete Guide To Mastering Localisation For International SEO

 However, the location would be a much more important factor for an e-commerce website such as Amazon than for a software offering service such as Skype.

-The country targeted approach maximizes a website’s chances to connect with the audience and succeed.
+The country targeted approach maximises a website’s chances to connect with the audience and succeed.

-Research published in the Harvard Business Review shows that native language can influence our behavior and purchasing habits.
+Research published in the Harvard Business Review shows that the native language can influence our behaviour and purchasing habits.
 The results were:

-Another report published by the European Commission found 90% internet users in EU preferred visiting a website in their own language when given a choice.
+Another report published by the European Commission found 90% of internet users in the EU preferred visiting a website in their own language when given a choice.